been-jammin/battery_modeling/README.md

 ## SEI Production
 The side reaction we will focus on is called "SEI production" or "SEI thickness".
 SEI stands for "solid-electrolyte interphase".
 The way that batteries hold energy (electrons) is by Lithium ions grabbing onto them.
 These Lithium ions are in turn held by the active material of the electrodes (anode and cathode).
 The Lithium ions move from one side to the other through a chemical called the electrolyte, which is responsible for making sure that the li ions can flow back and forth to be held by the active material.
 But when the battery is charged, the a small amount of active material on the negative electrode (usually made of graphite) will react with the electrolyte.
 This reaction creates a film on the graphite structure, hence impeding its ability to hold li ions.
 This process is irreversible.
 And while some amount of SEI is expected as the cell is constructed, as it builds up, it decreases the negative electrode's capacity to hold Lithium ions (and hence electrons and charge).
 Hence, the goal of battery charging research is to find a strategy of charging cells that minimizes the amount of SEI buildup, in order to extend the battery's life.

-# SEI production mathematical modeling
+# SEI Production Mathematical Modeling
-## Parameter sets - Ramadass 2004
+## Parameter Sets - Ramadass 2004
 The pybamm package comes with a some pre-loaded parameter sets.
 These are constants defined by the construction of the Li-ion cell being modeled.
 These parameter sets are defined by landmark journal papers that made advancements in battery modeling research.
 One such paper is [Ramadass 2004](https://scholarcommons.sc.edu/cgi/viewcontent.cgi?article=1161&context=eche_facpub), and pybamm comes with a preloaded parameter set to match this model.
 In this parameter set, the growth of SEI film is handled parallel to the paper in the following way...

 ![](ramadass_equations.jpg)